Your browser is not supported. Please update it.

 The service will take place on Thursday 15th August at St Endellion Church at 2pm.
 Afterwards at St Enodoc Golf Club where all are welcome.

-Bobby Godfrey: U14 County Champion!
+Bobby: U14 County Champion!

-Everyone at the Club is wishing Bobby Godfrey many congratulations for winning the Cornwall Golf Union U14 County Championship.
+Everyone at the Club is wishing Bobby many congratulations for winning the Cornwall Golf Union U14 County Championship.
 Pictured below.

-Well done also to St Enodoc member Alfie Chapman who finished tied for 2nd place.
+Well done also to St Enodoc member Alfie who finished tied for 2nd place.
 The full results can be viewed by clicking on this link.

 England Quarter Final